JuliaData/JuliaDBMeta.jl/docs/src/tutorial.md

 ## Apply a function row by row

-To apply a function row by row, use `map`: the first argument is the anonymous function, the second is the dataset.
+To apply a function row by row, use `@map`: the first argument is the dataset, the second is the expression you want to compute (symbols are columns):

 ```julia